imapp-pl/gas-cost-estimator/docs/report_impact.md

 #### Results

 The examination was performed on the recent blocks, ~50k.
-We calculate the block gas usage decrement if EIP-7904 would be applied (`block_gas_diff`) and refer it to the actual gas usage (`block_gas_usage`).
+We calculated the block gas usage decrement if EIP-7904 would be applied (`block_gas_diff`) and compare it to the actual gas usage (`block_gas_usage`).

 The average block gas usage dropped by ~10.51% , this is `sum(block_gas_diff)/sum(block_gas_usage)`.
-The lowest observed gas usage % difference is 0.71%, the greatest is 51.93% .
+The lowest observed gas usage % difference (block_gas_diff/block_gas_usage) is 0.71%, the greatest is 51.93% .
-Only 1.6% of examined block has gas usage % differenct greater than 20% .
+Only 1.6% of examined blocks have gas usage % difference greater than 20% .

 The table below list top coefficients that incurred the greatest total gas usage decrement.